cs1302uga/cs1302-tutorials/visibility/visibility.rst

 Instead of saying that something has **protected** visibility, we usually just say that it's protected.
-In Java, only member-level declarations are allowed be protected.
+In Java, only member-level declarations are allowed to be protected.
 Protected members are slightly more visible than things that are package private; they are **only visible from lines of code in the same package or a child class (regardless of its package)**.